GregWoods/gregwoods.github.io/_posts/2015-01-25-snooping-on-live-arduino-serial-communication.md

 <div>
   <div>
-    v2.2.2.0 signed doesn&#8217;t have the graphical setupg program, so need to use setupc for everthing
+    v2.2.2.0 signed doesn't have the graphical setupg program, so need to use setupc for everthing
   </div>

   <div>